outpaddling/Coding-Standards/README.md

 decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and other event handlers, i.e. subprograms that are called asynchronously rather than via a normal interface.
-They have no place in application programming.
+They have no place in vanilla application programming.
 There are other constructs available in modern languages that make modular programming convenient and efficient.
 The notion that using global variables will greatly speed up a program by reducing function call overhead is a myth.
 Well-designed functions have low overhead that will not be noticeable in most cases.
+The cost of a function call in C is negligible, except in extreme cases where the function only executes a few machine instructions and is called billions of times.

 3. Write cohesive code, i.e. keep related code together.
 Each subprogram should serve exactly one purpose and each purpose should be served by exactly one subprogram.
 Initialize loop variables in or immediately before the loop, not where it is out-of-sight such as in the variable definition at the start of a larger block.
-The reader should not have to jump around the program to find all the information needed to understand a code block.
+The reader should not have to waste time and focus scrolling back looking for the information needed to understand a code block.

 ## Hardware Portability